verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] Lose the jerk but keep the perks
 - [ ] A child had no sense of finality or infinity
-- [ ] We are preconditioned to follow the behaviours of our peers. choices that you've made.
+- [ ] We are preconditioned to follow the behaviours of our peers.
+- [ ] I find that my heart sees more than before choices that you've made.